 Source: Andraszewicz, S. (2023).
 A conceptual framework of complexity in decision-making. https://doi.org/10.31219/osf.io/u6fzv

-Source: Andraszewicz, S., Friedman, J., Kaszás, D., & Hölscher, C. (2023).
+More details in: Andraszewicz, S., Friedman, J., Kaszás, D., & Hölscher, C. (2023).
 Zurich Trading Simulator (ZTS)—A dynamic trading experimental tool for oTree.
-Journal of Behavioral and Experimental Finance, 37, 100762. https://doi.org/10.1016/j.jbef.2022.100762
+Journal Behavioral and Experimental Finance, 37, 100762. https://doi.org/10.1016/j.jbef.2022.100762g

-Source: Wichary, S., Allenbach, M., von Helversen, B., Kaszás, D., Sterna, R., Hoelscher, C., & Andraszewicz, S. (2023).
+More details in: Wichary, S., Allenbach, M., von Helversen, B., Kaszás, D., Sterna, R., Hoelscher, C., & Andraszewicz, S. (2023).
 Skin conductance predicts earnings in a market bubble-and-crash scenario. https://doi.org/10.31219/osf.io/ybu8z

 Text-to-speech technologies are artificial intelligence tools that turn written text into human-like speech.
 They have become omnipresent in call centres, customer services, transportation systems and any businesses that could profit from outsourcing repetitive work to AI.
 One of the challenges of speech synthesisers has been how pleasant they are to listen to.
 Voices that do not sound attractive may have negative consequences on e-commerce and user/customer satisfaction.
 Various studies documented that humans find faces, shapes and sounds that are not "extreme", as more beautiful.
 Think about a very high-pitch sound and a very low-pitch sound.
 None of these may appear as very pleasant, but sounds that are in the middle of this range could be enjoyable to listen to.
 By averaging the high and low values, we can obtain the "pleasant middle".
 Human brain requires less energy to process less noisy stimuli.

 Following this logic, we conducted an experiment, where we invited human participants to sound-proof cubicles eqiuipped with high-quality headphones to rate a number of sounds and statements produced with the text-to-speech technologies.
 The same sounds and statements were spoken by voices averaged from none or several speakers.
 Average voices were perceived as more attractive that non-average voices.
 This finding has important implications for AI use for commercial purposes.
-You can find more details of this study in [1].

-Source: Andraszewicz, S., Yamagishi, J. & King, S. (2011).
+More details in: Andraszewicz, S., Yamagishi, J. & King, S. (2011).
 Vocal attractiveness of statistical speech synthesisers.
 2011 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), Prague, Czech Republic, 5368-5371. http://doi.org/10.1109/ICASSP.2011.5947571

 European (MiFiD) and US regulation requires financial institutions offering investment products such as stock, bonds or ETFs (Exchange Traded Funds) to assess their customers' ability to bear losses their individual propensity to take risk.
-Unfortunately, this is "easier said than done".
 Despite a wide variety of methods assessing a person's risk appetite, these methods may provide diverging and inconsistent results.
 For example, one measure may assess a person as being risk-averse, while another measure would assess the same person as risk-seeking.
 Another problem is that the same measure may result in a different result when applied to the same person at different points in time, for example now and in three months in time from now.
 Self-reported measures, which are measures that directly ask people to assess people's own propensity to take risk tend to have a higher test-retest reliability, meaning that they provide a more consistent results over time.
 In contrast, behavioural measures, which are measures that "observe" a person's behaviour to assess their risk appetite, provide a quantitative assessment of a person's risk propensity, but this assessment is less consistent over time.

-One idea to address these problems is to link risk-taking with individual traits, such as intelligence or personality.
-To test this, we conducted a meta-analysis - a statistical method that compares the statistical effects across all available studies that tackle the problem of interest.
-Our meta-analysis considered two types of behavioural risk propensity measures and a simple intelligence test called Cognitive Reflection Task (CRT).
-The CRT is a task composed of three mathematical problems that do not require higher mathematical skills but require suppressing one's immediate response that may suggest an incorrect answer.
-Our study (see [1] for more details) shows that individuals with higher cognitive skills are NOT more risk-taking, but they can better understand the task measuring their risk appetite.
-Therefore, responses of people with higher cognitive skills may be less influenced by the task that should elicit their risk appetite.
-Therefore, in [2], we investigated whether implementing several simplifications could improve elicitation of people's risk appetite.
+Therefore, we investigated whether implementing several simplifications could improve elicitation of people's risk appetite.
 We created a task which simplified the presentation of a numeric choice with using simple probability structure of a 50/50 choice.
 We created a cover story describing the choice problem and we used graphical user interface features presenting multiple choice options.
 Also, we included choices offering both gains and losses.
 In finance, risk is conceived as a potential variability of outcomes, but it could correspond to the variability within gains.
 However, previous literature shows that "lay people" see risk as a potential loss rather than as variance.
 These simple additions improved consistency in measurement, which scientists call a test-retest reliability.
 This is a stepping stone in finding the best solution to successfully evaluate one of the crucial aspects of our behaviour - risk taking.

-1. Mechera-Ostrovsky, T., Heinke, S., Andraszewicz, S. & Rieskamp, J. (2022).
+More details in: Mechera-Ostrovsky, T., Heinke, S., Andraszewicz, S. & Rieskamp, J. (2022).
 Cognitive abilities affect decision errors but not risk preferences: A meta-analysis.
 Psychonomic Bulletin & Review, 29(5), 1719-1750, https://doi.org/10.3758/s13423-021-02053-1

 Crises occur cyclically and can lead to significant financial, social, psychological, political, infrastructural, or health-related shocks.
 They are characterised by the perceived value of loss, probability of loss, and associated stress, creating complex decision problems that many leaders must navigate.
 In an article and a book chapter, we discuss a framework of complexity in decision-making to help identify why certain decisions are particularly challenging and what strategies can be employed to address them effectively.
 We outline well-established techniques from behavioural sciences for analyzing and quantifying decision problems and propose a three-step action plan to reduce decision complexity.
 The goal of this article is to translate scientific insights into practical applications, recognising that while human nature remains relatively stable, the evolving nature of crises requires adaptive decision-making approaches.